2 week AI Audit

 Where AI is creating value.
 Where AI is exposing risk.

-The Audit separates visible adoption from unmanaged Shadow AI, then ties both to spend, risk, and outcomes in a board-ready report.
+The Audit separates visible adoption from unmanaged Shadow AI, then ties gateway, scanner, identity, device, SaaS, code, and observability evidence to workflows, spend, risk, and outcomes.

-Finance leaders see which AI is approved, which AI is already running outside IT's view, where usage is producing outcomes, and where risk lacks evidence or an owner.
+Finance leaders see which AI is approved, which AI is already running outside IT's view, which workflows are producing outcomes, and where risk lacks evidence or an owner.

 See how the findings become AI Transformation →